Zero-Down-Time/kubezero/Quickstart.md

 Currently it is very likely that you need to manually trigger sync runs for `cert-manager`as well as `kiam`.
 eg. `argocd app cert-manager sync`

+# Only proceed any further if all Argo Applications show healthy !!

+## WIP not yet integrated into KubeZero

+### EFS CSI
+To deploy the EFS CSI driver the backing EFS filesystem needs to be in place ahead of time.
+This is easy to do by enabling the EFS functionality in the worker CloudBender stack.

+- retrieve the EFS: `cloudbender outputs config/kube-control-worker.yaml` and look for *EfsFileSystemId*
+- update values.yaml in the `aws-efs-csi` artifact folder as well as the efs_pv.yaml
+- execute `deploy.sh`

+### Istio
+Istio is currently pinned to version 1.4.X as this is the last version supporting installation via helm charts.

+Until Istio is integrated into KubeZero as well as upgraded to 1.6 we have to install manually.

+- adjust values.yaml
+- update domain in `ingress-certificate.yaml`
+- update.sh
+- deploy.sh

 # Demo / own apps
 - Add your own application to ArgoCD via the cli